Home/The Index/Tax Planning

 Understanding state tax residency rules is crucial for retirees planning interstate moves.
 California's 183-day rule and similar state regulations can result in unexpected tax bills exceeding $130,000 for high-income retirees who don't plan carefully.

-At 65, your standard deduction increases to $17,300 for singles in 2026, providing an extra $2,000 that could save $440+ in federal taxes.
-Understanding when this senior bonus kicks in can impact your retirement tax planning significantly.
+At 65, your standard deduction increases to $18,150 for singles in 2026, an extra $2,050 that could save $451+ in federal taxes — plus a bonus senior deduction of up to $6,000 through 2028.
+Understanding when these senior breaks kick in can impact your retirement tax planning significantly.

 $2.8 Million Tax-Free Gain: How Death Resets Capital Gains